glassboard-dev/gl-umeasurement-firmware/README.md

 - [uMeasurement hardware](https://github.com/glassboard-dev/gl-umeasurement-hardware)
 - [LCPXpresso55S28](https://www.nxp.com/design/software/development-software/lpcxpresso55s28-development-board:LPC55S28-EVK)

 You will also need a debug probe for flashing and debugging.
-Glasslabs provides a probe compatible with PyOCD capalbe of flashing and debugging the target in addition to making the necessary connections for sending UART debug data out of the target when connecting to the uMeasurement hardware.
+Glasslabs provides a probe compatible with PyOCD capable of flashing and debugging the target in addition to making the necessary connections for sending UART debug data out of the target when connecting to the uMeasurement hardware.
 - [GlassLink Debug Probe](https://github.com/glassboard-dev/gl-glass-link-hardware)

 Alternatively, the onboard debugger on the LCPXpresso dev kit can be used when developing on the dev kit hardware.